subhoshrighosh/GitSeries_Batch1/yukta/guide.md

 Fork the repository.
 Make the fix.
 And then submit a pull request to the project owner.If the project owner likes your work, they might pull your fix into the original repository!

+### Git Branching:
+A branch is a lightweight movable pointer to one of these commits.
+The default branch name in Git is master .
+As you start making commits, you're given a master branch that points to the last commit you made.
+Every time you commit, the master branch pointer moves forward automatically.

+Creating a new Branch:
+The $ git branch command lets you create, list, rename branches.

+Switching Branches:
+To switch to an existing branch, you run the git checkout command.

+To delete branch:
+Use Command $ git branch -d.
+The -d option will delete the branch only if it has already been pushed and merged with the remote branch.
+Use -D instead if you want to force the branch to be deleted, even if it hasn't been pushed or merged yet.

+Basic Merging-
+It is a process of merging a new branch into master branch.

+Creating Merge Conflict-
+This code example executes a sequence of commands that accomplish the following.

+•Create a new directory named git-merge-test, change to that directory, and initialize it as a new Git repo.

+•Create a new text file merge.txt with some content in it.

+•Add merge.txt to the repo and commit it.
+Now, we have a new repo with one branch master and a file merge.txt with content in it.

+•Next, we will create a new branch to use as the conflicting merge.

+•Create and check out a new branch named new_branch_to_merge_later

+•Overwrite the content in merge.txt

+•Commit the new content

+•git merge new_branch_to_merge_later

+A conflict appears

+To resolve Conflict-
+•The most direct way to resolve a merge conflict is to edit the conflicted file.

+•Open the merge.txt file in your favorite editor.
+For our example lets simply remove all the conflict dividers.
+Once the file has been edited use git add merge.txt to stage the new merged content.

+To finalize the merge create a new commit Git will see that the conflict has been resolved and creates a new merge commit to finalize the merge.

 ### Making Pull Requests:
 Pull requests tell us others about changes we've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, we can discuss and review the potential changes with collaborators and add follow-up commits before our changes are merged into the base branch.